Water Rates and Rules

 If more than one customer is attached to a meter, the customer is REQUIRED to notify the water district.

 The following are some of the most used rules and regulations on file with the Public Service Commission for McCreary County Water District.
-All rules and regulations are available to view at the main office which is located at the intersection of US 27 and Crit King Road, Whitley City, KY 42653 or by clicking view full water tariff.
+All rules and regulations are available to view at the main office which is located at 456 N HWY 27, Whitley City, KY 42653 or by clicking view full water tariff.

 This Schedule of Rules and Regulations is a part of all contracts for receiving water service from the DISTRICT, and applies to all service received from the DISTRICT whether the service is based upon contract, agreement, signed application, or otherwise.
 A copy of this schedule, together with a copy of the DISTRICT'S Schedule of Rates and Charges, shall be kept open to inspection at the office of the DISTRICT.
 The rules are promulgated under direction and authority granted pursuant to Chapter 13 of Kentucky Revised Statutes and Administrative Regulations 807 KAR 5 established via authority of Executive Order 81-126 dated March 4, 1981.
 The aforesaid rules and regulations are hereby adopted and included the same or herein written now or as may be legally changed from time to time.